Alex188dot/ziggy-llm/README.md

 3. Metal decode path
 4. tiny HTTP server
 5. launch-quality benchmarks and demos

+Please note ziggy-llm is still in active development, things may change, could break or be unstable.

 ## Want to participate?
 Here is a TODO list of things that need immediate attention: